f1she3/smarter/README.md

 ## Smarter ##
 Smarter is an open source real time webchat, where you can publicly chat with the other users, or privately chat with your friends.
-Smarter also has an administration and a moderation system that provides a better control over your website.
+Smarter also provides an administration and a moderation system that provide a better control over your website.
 ### Components ###
 >	#### Backend ####